Increasing positive monoids of ordered fields are FF-monoids: Increasing Positive Monoids

 \begin{proposition} Let $K$ be an ordered field, and let $P$ be the positive monoid of $K$ generated by the increasing sequence $\{a_n\}$.
 Then $P$ is atomic and

 \end{proposition}

-We say that a countable subset $S$ of an ordered field is \emph{increasing} (resp., \emph{decreasing}) if it is the underlying set of an increasing (resp., decreasing) sequence.
+We say that a subset $S$ of an ordered field is \emph{increasing} (resp., \emph{decreasing}) if it is the underlying set of an increasing (resp., decreasing) sequence.
 If $S$ is either increasing or decreasing, then we say that it is \emph{monotone}.
+Clearly, any monotone subset of an ordered field must be (at most) countable.

-\begin{lemma} A countable subset of an ordered field is both increasing and decreasing if and only if it is finite. \end{lemma}
+\begin{lemma} A subset of an ordered field is both increasing and decreasing if and only if it is finite. \end{lemma}

-\begin{proof} Let $K$ be the ordered field, and let $S$ be a countable subset of $K$.
-Suppose first that $S$ is increasing and decreasing.
-The fact that $S$ is decreasing implies that $S$ has a maximum element, namely, the first element of any decreasing sequence of $K$ with underlying set $S$.
+\begin{proof} Let $K$ be an ordered field, and let $S$ be a subset of $K$.
+Suppose first that~$S$ is increasing and decreasing.
+The fact that $S$ is decreasing implies that $S$ has a maximum element, namely, the first element of any decreasing sequence of $K$ with underlying set~$S$.
 Notice now that every increasing sequence with underlying set $S$ must stabilize at $\max S$.
 Hence $S$ is finite.
 On the other hand, if $S$ is finite, then it is increasing and decreasing; this is because we can increasingly (resp., decreasingly) enumerate the elements of $S$ as the first $|S|$ elements of a sequence and then complete the rest of the sequence taking copies of $\max S$ (resp., $\min S$). \end{proof}

 Let $P$ be a positive monoid of some ambient ordered field.
 By Lemma~\ref{lem:properties of monotone sets}, if $P$ is finitely generated, then it is increasing and decreasing.
 On the other hand, suppose that $P$ is both increasing and decreasing.
 By Proposition~\ref{prop:increasing are atomic}, one finds that $P$ is atomic.
 Since $\mathcal{A}(P)$ is contained in every generating set, it is increasing and decreasing.
 Lemma~\ref{lem:properties of monotone sets} now implies that $\mathcal{A}(P)$ is finite and, therefore, $P$ is finitely generated.
 Hence the next result holds.